Rue du Chat-qui-Pêche: Literature

 Jolán Földes, a Hungarian author, lived on this street in 1930, and gave its name to one of her novels: A halászó macska uccája, which is the literal translation of the name in Hungarian.

+The street's name appears twice in the works of Juan Gelman and in Umberto Eco's The Prague Cemetery.

+This street is also mentioned in the book Pancakes – Paris by Claire Huchet Bishop, illustrated by Georges Schreiber published in 1947 by the Viking Press.

 Access

+It is located near the Métro station Saint-Michel, and may be accessed by any of its cross streets, including the Rue de la Huchette.